ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Allows the Registration Officer to select a destination folder.
    * The destination folder includes the laptop/desktop, an external hard drive or a remote location.
    * External storage devices are not necessary to be MOSIP-registered devices.
-2. When the destination folder is selected, user initiates export of packets.
+1. When the destination folder is selected, operator initiates export of packets.
 1. System exports the packets to the selected folder and performs the following steps:
    * Identifies the packets in ‘Ready to Upload’ state.
    * If EoD process is turned ON, packets that have been approved or rejected and packet ID sync is completed are considered ‘Ready to Upload’.